Pollock Technique™ Circumcision – Now in Perth, WA

 Caring Team Always Available

-Although the circumcision takes less than one minute, we request that you be in the clinic for about one hour and fifteen minutes in total, so that we can carefully review with you all post procedure care and answer your questions before you take your child home.
+Although the circumcision takes just a minute to perform, we request that you be in the clinic for about one hour and fifteen minutes in total, so that we can carefully review with you all post procedure care and answer your questions before you take your child home.

 The Penis Before & After Baby Circumcision

 The three images below show the change in your baby boy’s penis brought about by circumcision.